-Les Diaboliques/The Fiends (1955) is perhaps one of the greatest thrillers ever made.
+Les Diaboliques (1955) is one of the greatest thrillers ever made.
 It was copied endlessly – but never bettered – by countless psycho-thrillers in the 1960s.
-This was a theatrical US-made remake.
-(It had twice been remade before for tv as Reflections of Murder (1974), directed by John Badham and featuring Joan Hackett in the Sharon Stone role, Tuesday Weld in the Isabella Adjani role and Sam Waterston as the husband; and House of Secrets (1993), featuring Melissa Gilbert and Kate Vernon in the respective roles and Bruce Boxleitner as the husband).
+It had twice been remade for tv as Reflections of Murder (1974), directed by John Badham and featuring Joan Hackett in the Sharon Stone role, Tuesday Weld in the Isabella Adjani role and Sam Waterston as the husband; and House of Secrets (1993), featuring Melissa Gilbert and Kate Vernon in the respective roles and Bruce Boxleitner as the husband.
+This was a further theatrical US-made remake.

 Canadian-born director Jeremiah Chechik first appeared with National Lampoon’s Christmas Vacation (1989) and then went onto the acclaimed Benny and Joon (1993).
 Chechik then made Tall Tale (1995), a misfired attempt to tackle Western legends like Pecos Bill and Paul Bunyan that seemed afraid of its subject matter.
 Chechik’s subsequently engaged in an even more disastrous attempt to remake an excellent original – the big-screen version of tv’s The Avengers (1998).
 Chechik’s career floundered after that and he did not make another film for fifteen years.
 The surprise name on the cast list though is that of screenwriter Don Roos who would go onto write-direct fine films like The Opposite of Sex (1998) and Happy Endings (2005).